nossyd/ai-agents-course/homeworks/hw0/hw0.md

 ### Submit your code

-You need to submit **4** files to Gradescope: "HW 0 - Code".
+Please submit the following **4** files to the assignment "HW 0 - Code" on Gradescope:

 - `search.py`
 - `searchAgents.py`
 - `valueIterationAgents.py`
 - `hw0-part-2.ipynb`

+Do not zip or compress your files.
+Submit them as individual files.
 Part 1 will be automatically graded by the Gradescope system.
 The score displayed immediately after submission will be your final score for Part 1.

 ### Submit your PDF (only for Part 2)